20 Things You Didn’t Know About Independence Day

 The first official celebration took place on July 4, 1777

 The first official national celebration of America’s independence was held in Philadelphia on July 4, 1777.
 John Adams did not attend in protest of the date.
+The year 1777 was also the year the American flag was officially established.
+These American flag photos truly capture the essence of the American stars and stripes!

 One of the men who signed it changed his mind